monarch-initiative/mondo/_pages/faq.md

 ### How often is Mondo released?

 Mondo is released around the first of each month.
-See the latest release [here](https://github.com/monarch-initiative/mondo/releases)
+See the latest release [here](https://github.com/monarch-initiative/mondo/releases).

-### How can I report a bug/request a new term/request changes, etc.

-Please submit an issue on our [GitHub tracker](https://github.com/monarch-initiative/mondo).
+### Am I allowed to change the content in Mondo?

+Mondo is a community-driven project and we welcome your feedback and suggested changes.
+We request that all proposed changed be suggested on [GitHub issue tracker](https://github.com/monarch-initiative/mondo), so they can be seen and discussed by the Mondo community.
 Note, you will need sign up for a free GitHub account, if you do not already have one.

-### How can I get involved
+### How can I collaborate with Mondo?

+We welcome the participation of interested colleagues.
+We anticipate that the structure of Mondo will continue to be refined and completed for some time to come.
+Groups or persons with expert knowledge in a particular domain of disease(s) are invited to contribute their knowledge on a collaborative basis.
+Please contact us to discuss details.

-Join the Mondo users group [here](https://groups.google.com/forum/#!forum/mondo-users)
+Join the Mondo users group [here](https://groups.google.com/forum/#!forum/mondo-users). {% comment %} add more content here, see HPO:  {% endcomment %}

+### How is Mondo releated to the Monarch Initiative?

+Mondo is the disease ontology for the [Monarch Initiative](https://monarchinitiative.org/), which is an NIH supported project that integrates, aligns, and re-distributes cross-species gene, genotype, variant, disease, and phenotype data.
+The [Monarch Browser](https://monarchinitiative.org/) allows users to browse not only human diseases but to see their links to other organisms, genes, phenotypes, and pathways, which may be of especial interest to translational researchers.

+{% comment %} ### What is an ontology? {% endcomment %}

+{% comment %} Review this page and add some more FAQs {% endcomment %}